-The number of lung resections alone is a record the Sanatorium Board can well be proud of, for they were performed by a single surgeon in an isolated area, with only a devoted staff of nurses and other assistants at his side.
+The number of lung resections alone is a record the Sanatorium Board can well be proud of, for they voted staff of nurses and other assistants at his side.

 In a recent letter to the editor Dr. Paine wrote at some length about pulmonary resection, which he classed as a formidable surgical procedure, with risks far in excess of thoracoplasty (a form of collapse therapy designed to relax and compress diseased areas of the lung by removal of adjacent ribs).